theoboldalex/theoboldalex.github.io/content/posts/project_euler_in_vim.md

 creative with solutions to real problems which I believe is a skill worth sharpening.
 No doubt I will come across problems in my day job where there are limitations and I need to solve a problem.
 You can never be too prepared.

-Maybe [real programmers](https://xkcd.com/378/) do use a magnetic needle and a steady hand (or even butterflies) but I prefer Vim.
+Maybe [real programmers](https://xkcd.com/378/) do use a magnetized needle and a steady hand (or even butterflies) but I prefer Vim.